-STEP 9: The Applicant's Facility is Tested in Accordance With the Standardized Interconnection Requirements.
+STEP 9: The Applicant's Facility is Tested in Accordance with the Standardized Interconnection Requirements.

-The verification testing will be performed in accordance with the written test procedure provided in Step 5 and any site-specific requirements identified by the utility in Step 6.
-The final testing will be conducted within ten (10) business days of complete installation at a mutually agreeable time, and the utility shall be given the opportunity to witness the tests.
-If the utility opts not to witness the test, the applicant will send the utility within five (5) days of the test a written notification, certifying that the system has been installed and tested in compliance with the SIR, the utility-accepted design, and the equipment manufacturer's instructions.
+The verification testing will be performed by the applicant in accordance with the written test procedure(s) provided by the applicant in Step 5 and any site-specific requirements identified by the utility in Step 6.
+The final verification testing will be conducted within ten (10) Business Days of complete installation at a mutually agreeable time, and the utility shall be given the opportunity to witness the tests.
+If the utility opts not to witness the tests, the applicant will send the utility within five (5) Business Days of completion of such testing a written notification certifying that the system has been installed and tested in compliance with the SIR, the utility-accepted design, and the equipment manufacturer's instructions.